tlsnotary/docs-mdbook/src/quick_start/browser_extension.md

 # TLSNotary Browser Extension <a name="browser"></a>

-In this Quick Start we will prove ownership of a Twitter account with TLSNotary's browser extension.
+In this quick start we will prove ownership of a Twitter account with TLSNotary's browser extension.
 First we need to [install](#install) and configure a [websocket proxy](#proxy) and a [notary server](#notary-server).

 ## Install Browser Extension (Chrome/Brave) <a name="install"></a>